birendpatel/CSV-Parser/README.md

     free(data_in_first_row);
     free(data_in_final_column);

-    //csv_read() allocates a great deal of memory.
+    //csv_read() allocates quite a bit of memory.
 Dont forget to free it! csv_free(csv);

     return EXIT_SUCCESS;